2024 Focused Health 250 (Atlanta)

 The 2024 Focused Health 250 was the 24th stock car race of the 2024 NASCAR Xfinity Series, and the 4th iteration of the event.
 The race was held on Saturday, September 7, 2024, in Hampton, Georgia at Atlanta Motor Speedway, a 1.54 mi permanent quad-oval shaped racetrack.
 The race took the scheduled 163 laps to complete.
-Austin Hill, driving for Richard Childress Racing, would take advantage of a late-race restart, and held off the Parker Kligerman earn his 9th career NASCAR Xfinity Series win, his fourth of the season, and sweeping Atlanta, with a win in the spring.
+Austin Hill, driving for Richard Childress Racing, would take advantage of a late-race restart, and held off Parker Kligerman to earn his 9th career NASCAR Xfinity Series win, his fourth of the season, and sweeping Atlanta, with a win in the spring.
 A. J. Allmendinger dominated most of the race, leading a race-high 40 laps.
 To fill out the podium, Kilgerman, driving for Big Machine Racing, and Allmendinger, driving for Kaulig Racing, would finish 2nd and 3rd, respectively.

 Report

 Background

 Atlanta Motor Speedway is a track in Hampton, Georgia, 20 miles (32 km) south of Atlanta.
 It is a 1.54-mile (2.48 km) quad-oval track with a seating capacity of 111,000.
 It opened in 1960 as a 1.5-mile (2.4 km) standard oval.
 In 1994, 46 condominiums were built over the northeastern side of the track.
 In 1997, to standardize the track with Speedway Motorsports' other two 1.5-mile (2.4 km) ovals, the entire track was almost completely rebuilt.
 The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
 The project made the track one of the fastest on the NASCAR circuit.